Calendar server

 dpkg-buildpackage -i -I

-builds the package.
+-rfakerootbuilds the package.
 Then install

 sudo dpkg -i